 What is cystitis?

-It occurs primarily in women because they have a greater facility to become contaminated with the feces, and because of the shortest length of their urethra (about 4 cm in women and around 13 in men), thus making it more easily for the bacteria to reach urinary tract and bladder.
+It occurs more frequently in women because they have a greater facility to become contaminated with the feces, and because of the shortest length of their urethra (about 4 cm in women and around 13 in men), thus making it more easily for the bacteria to reach urinary tract and bladder.

 It is more common in older men due to most common problems in the prostate and sphincter control.